hakunanatasha/2048/README.md

 # Winning strategies of 2048

+*This is a work in progress!*

 The goal of this project is to explore reinforcement learning strategies on the game 2048.
 2048 is a game where on a 4 x 4 grid, you have the options of moving up/down/left/right in order to merge tiles, which are canonically multiples of 2.
 The goal is to merge enough tiles to create the infamous 2048 tile.\\

-While there have been some interesting work on AI-techniques of 2048, they've focused on identifying the best possible high scores.
-While I am partially interested in that, I wanted to explore different reinforcement learning policies to ask the question "what do people do when faced with non-optimal decisions versus a machine"?
-In particular, many people play with the strategy which is to merge into an corner.
-There are game board designs that do not have an optimal direction to merge in the most immediate step (and there is an element of randomness in the generation of a new tile).
+While there have been some interesting work on AI-techniques of 2048, this work often focuses on identifying high score/optimal score strategies.
+The following implementation hopes to address this question, along with another: "how do we face non-optimal choices?".
+In particular, there are many board configurations where *a priori*, we may not have the optimal choice.

-The first step of this exploration requires a functional version of the 2048 game.
-I wanted to code up something that was able to dynamically visualize the decisions a machine would take when playing this game.
-As of 2020.06.22, the tkinter-GUI approach works.

-I borrowed https://github.com/yangshun/2048-python game constants.
+As I populate this project, I will be identifying different milestones.

+At the moment, the implemented GUI version of the game works, as does a crude Q-learning approach to training.
+The model roughly plays 600 games/minute with Q-learning, but memory can become a problem after 44K games, as the state-dictionary can be quite enormous.

 ## 2048 Game [game/]

 Under this folder is the rules, constants, and GUI-variant of the game.
+The following files are as such:
++ ```rules.py```: Class to construct an instance of a playable 2048
++ ```constants.py```: Parameters to visualize the gameboard
++ ```gui2048.py```: A playable version of 2048.

+To play an interactive version of the game, the command ```python game/gui2048.py``` should be sufficient.

-## Reinforcement Learning [ai/]
+## Learning environment [gym-2048/]
-To make the environment, cd into gym-rna and pip install -e . in that directory.
+To make the environment, cd into gym-2048 and pip install -e . in that directory.

-### Unit Tests [tests/]
-This is a work in progress; these are unit tests to ensure the nitty gritty details of the code work.

-TODO:
-XX 1.
-Construct 2048 code [NS + DKM; Completed 2020.06.21]
-2. Reinforcement Learning
-3. Verification

-# IDEAS:
-1. make board configurations with higher/lower valued tiles for equally non-optimal decisions ask how people would respond

-2. for higher score ask how people would respond
+These directories have the correct substructure to leverage gym, a python reinforcement learning tool.

+## Model AI [ai/]
+This folder contains attributes to successfully train and implement a model with reinforcement learning.
+Currently, the only policy-training method implemented is Q-learning.
++ ```parameters.py```: parameters to train model
++ ```agent2048.py```: implementation to load environment and allow visualization of moves made
++ ```rl_model.py```: currently implemented Q-learning training objective.

+## Credits
++ 2048 is a game made by Gabriele Cirulli.
++ https://github.com/yangshun/2048-python has the appropriate color scheme/dimension game constants and employed this.